Jacques Léglise Trophy: History

 The boys match was revived in 1977 when Jean-Louis Dupont donated a trophy in memory of Jacques Léglise, who had been president of the French Golf Federation and of the European Golf Association.
 There were four foursomes and nine singles matches and the Continental team won for the first time.
 In 1978 the Continental team won again by the same score, 7–6.
 From 1979 the number of singles match was reduced to eight.
 In 1993 the match was extended, with five foursomes and ten singles matches Up to 1995 it was played over a single day in connection with the Boys Amateur Championship.

 Since 1996 it has been played as a separate two-day match with the venue generally alternating between Great Britain and Ireland and the continent.
 There were 10 players in each team in 1996 reduced to 9 since 1997.
 From 1996 to 2014 both days had four foursomes in the morning and eight singles matches in the afternoon.
 From 2015, there have been nine singles matches on the final afternoon.

 Format

 Currently the teams are nine strong and the tournament is played over two days, with four foursomes in the morning and either eight or nine singles matches in the afternoon.
 The Great Britain and Ireland team is selected by The R&A and the Continent of Europe side by the European Golf Association.
 Players must be under 18 on 1 January of the year in which the event takes place.

-In recent years the Great Britain and Ireland team have chosen a captain from among the players; in addition to a non-playing manager.
+In some years the Great Britain and Ireland team chose a captain from among the players; in addition to a non-playing manager.
 The Continent of Europe side has a non-playing captain.

 Results

-Since the event was revived in 1977, the Great Britain & Ireland team has won the event 29 times, while Continent of Europe has 15 victories.
+Since the event was revived in 1977, the Great Britain & Ireland team has won the event 29 times, while Continent of Europe has 17 victories.
 The 2015 match ended in a tie and so Great Britain & Ireland retained the trophy.
+In 2024 the first day foursomes were not played because of bad weather.
+Nine singles were played in the afternoon.